slack/resque/docs/HOOKS.md

 * `after_dequeue`: Called with the job args after a job was removed from the queue.
   Any exception raised propagates up to the code which dequeued the job.

+* `before_reserve`: Called immediately before reserving a job from the queue.

 * `before_perform`: Called with the job args before perform.
 If it raises `Resque::Job::DontPerform`, the job is aborted.
 If other exceptions are raised, they will be propagated up the the `Resque::Failure`